archromex/cloudcomputing/README.md

 2. IAM Role for Lambda Function
      - Create IAM Role and attach policies that grants access to S3.
 In this case since we are working with Amazon S3 and Elastic Transcoder, attach the 'AmazonS3ReadOnlyAccess' and 'AmazonElasticTranscoderJobsSubmitter' policies.
 3. AWS Lambda Function
-     - Create Lambda function and choose the IAM Role created in the previous step.
+     - Create Lambda function and choose the IAM Role created in the previous step. (see Lambda-Transcoder file)
      - Add trigger and choose the source bucket in the S3, and event type to 'PUT'.
 This will trigger the function every time a file is uploaded in the S3 bucket.
 4. Amazon Elastic Transcoder